mSiar/MLinfe_edge/README.md

 Output files:
-After running the simulator, the log results will be saved as .csv files in the output directory
+After running the simulator, the log results will be saved as .csv files